 You told your boss that you couldn’t wait to get back to the office.
-How you were looking forward to making teas and coffees for more people than just yourself.
+You were looking forward to making teas and coffees for more people than just yourself.
 How of course it’s far more productive to actually sit at your desk right next to the screaming hot radiator.
 How a cycle to work in the rain is just the ticket.

 As such, The Recruitment Lab hereby presents five motivational speeches from the world of cinema to hopefully pep up your Monday (or let’s be frank Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday) morning.
 By no means is this list to be taken too seriously, and they’re presented here in no particular order.